nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 Geographic boundary attestation helps satisfy data residency and data sovereignty requirements for regulatory compliance.

 # High-level Approach
 Host contains location devices like mobile sensor, GPS sensor, WiFi sensor, GNSS sensor, etc. Host is a compute node, including servers, routers, and end-user appliances like smartphones or tablets or PCs.
 Host has a discrete TPM.
-Note on TPM -- The EK certificate is a digital certificate signed by the TPM manufacturer's CA which verifies the identity and trustworthiness of the TPM's Endorsement Key (EK).
+Note on TPM -- The EK certificate is a digital certificate signed by the TPM manufacturer's CA which verifies the identity and trustworthiness of the TPM's Endorsement Key (EK);  TPM attestation key (AK) is cryptographically backed by TPM EK.
 For the initial version of the draft, host is bare metal Linux OS host and interactions are with TPM.

 Trusted hosts are the hosts which have trustworthy device composition (TPM EK, Mobile-SIM, GPS device id etc.), endorsed by manufacturer/owner, and use a trustworthy OS.
 A set of trusted hosts along with the device composition details and OS details are recorded in a shared datastore (database or ledger) by the host owner.

 Workload (W) and Agent run on a set of trusted hosts.
 W can be a server app, a mobile/PC app (including browser), or a network host (e.g., router).
 Proof of Residency of W on a trusted host is obtained using TPM.
-W asks its Agent for proof, which in turn asks TPM for AIK-attested proof.
+W asks its Agent for proof, which in turn asks TPM for AK-attested proof.

 Agent sends attested geographic boundary (e.g., cloud region, city, country etc.) and W’s parameters to Workload Identity Manager (WIM).